To spend or not to spend?

 Credit score stats in 2020 show that the percentage of those who are doing very well is almost the same as the percentage of those who need to revise their financial policies.

-So there are people with bad credit and people with good credit.
+So there are people with bad credit who can greatly benefit from the services of credit repair companies and people with good credit.
 What about people with no credit?

 (Source: American Bar Association)

 44 million Americans are practically invisible to the credit system.
 For some, this might be good news, but not having a credit score is not always a good thing.

 Let’s say, for example, that you want to buy a house and need a mortgage.
 If you’ve never borrowed money or used credit cards you’re invisible for the credit system.
 You’re not in the good credit score statistics.
 Banks don’t like to lend money to people they know nothing about.
 If you haven’t borrowed money or used credit cards creditors can’t evaluate the risk they take when lending you money.

 Consequently, people that are credit-invisible have a harder time getting approved for a mortgage.
 Moving forward…